serokell/blog-posts/edsl-michelson/article.md

 The second problem with this snippet is similar.
 In case of a non-empty list, we can take `t` as a type of the first element and figure out if other elements in the list have the same type by comparing them.
-But to compare a `t1` type of the first list element with a `t2` type of the second list element, we need `Typeable t1`, `Typeable t2` constraints to hold.
+But to compare a `t1` type of the first list element with a `t2` type of the second list element, we need constraints `Typeable t1` and `Typeable t2` to hold.

 It's relatively easy to address the second problem.
 We introduce a `SomeVal` data type with `Typeable` constraint put in the scope of the constructor: